jsleocadio/Notas/README.md

 ![image](https://user-images.githubusercontent.com/73944895/187245878-2cec7029-c923-48d7-b1ee-02c43ee38b9e.png)

-If it’s a new project, click on the web icon below “Get started by adding Firebase to your app” to start a new web app and give it a name, you will see the configuration in the next step now.
+If it’s a new project, click on the web icon below “**Get started by adding Firebase to your app**” to start a new web app and give it a name, you will see the configuration in the next step now.

 Leave this config block open (or copy it already) until our app is ready so we can insert it in our environment!